 Dive into Docker takes you from "What is Docker?" to confidently applying Docker to your own projects.
 It's packed with best practices and examples.
 Start Learning Docker →

-In this short video we'll go over how to list all Docker tags for a specific image on the Docker Hub using the command line.
+In this video we'll go over how to diff text in a bunch of different ways using Vim and the command line.

 Like you, I'm super protective of my inbox, so don't worry about getting spammed.
 You can expect a few emails per month (at most), and you can 1-click unsubscribe at any time.
 See what else you'll get too.